sta/websocket-sharp/README.md

 `e` has passed as a `WebSocketSharp.ErrorEventArgs`.

-`e.Message` (its type is `string`) represents the error message.
+`e.Message` property (returns a `string`) represents the error message.
 So you should use it to get the error message.

 ##### WebSocket.OnClose Event #####